Sourcing or finding new products and services is the lifeline of any company. The reason is that products and services are constantly changing.

 What Are The Major Benefits Of Strategic Sourcing?

 Never underestimate the proper use of the strategic sourcing process in your supply chain.
 Strategic sourcing is a significant benefit to all stakeholders within the supply chain.
 Strategic sourcing forces all stakeholders to examine the supply chain strategy in detail.
 Strategic sourcing helps to eliminate any potential risks or problems.

 You can discover more by reading What Are The Major Benefits Of Strategic Sourcing? by clicking here.

 A seven-step strategic sourcing strategy process will help companies be successful when looking to procure a product or a commodity.
 If companies take the time to go through each of the seven steps, this will help them to ensure they are successful with their sourcing needs.

 Product Sourcing and Strategic Sourcing Explained

 Product sourcing is when you source or look to find a supplier for a product you need.
 Strategic sourcing is strategically sourcing products.
-Strategic sourcing is not about the lowest purchase price but the lowest overall cost.
+Strategic sourcing is not about the lowest purchase price but overall cost.
 Product sourcing and strategic sourcing are very similar, but strategic sourcing is sourcing with a plan in place.